flybywiresim/docs/docs/fbw-a32nx/a32nx-api/index.md

+---
+title: FlyByWire A32NX API - Overview
+description: This section is aimed at sim pilots who want to use external hardware or software to connect to the FlyByWire A32NX.
+---

 # FlyByWire A32NX API

 This section is aimed at sim pilots who want to use external hardware or software to connect to the FlyByWire A32NX to read values and control the aircraft.